Anaminus/roblox-library/modules/Maid/README.md

 type Errors = {error}
 ```

-Errors is a list of a number of errors.
+Errors is a list of errors.

 # TaskError
 [TaskError]: #user-content-taskerror